Skip to content

 - Since the terms 'Hourly-Fee' and 'Fixed-Fee' are relatively unknown in India, many Fixed-Fee Financial Planners describe themselves using the generic term 'Fee-Only' and that causes a lot of confusion

 - Advice-Only means that fees are not a percentage of AUM.
 Advice-Only includes Fixed-Fees and Hourly-Fees.
 This is a US term that is less common in India.
-There is one Hourly-Fee Financial Planner in India (myself) and around 24 Fixed-Fee Financial-Planners in India i.e. there are a total of 25 Fixed-Fee plus Hourly-Fee Financial Planners in India
+There are only 8 Hourly-Fee Financial Planner in India (including myself) and around 16 Fixed-Fee Financial-Planners in India i.e. there are a total of 24 Fixed-Fee plus Hourly-Fee Financial Planners in India

 - Fee-Based is a deliberately deceptive term that means Fees plus Commissions